Team

 Liza Finkelstein, Co-Founder

-Liza has continued to work toward high quality, equitable education for all by serving for almost a decade on the advisory board of New Leaders, a national non-profit that recruits and trains catalytic leaders for transformative change in underserved urban public schools.
+She continued to work toward high quality education for all by serving for almost a decade on the advisory board of New Leaders - Bay Area, a national nonprofit that trains transformational leaders to turnaround schools, led by Kareem Weaver.

-As Administrative Coordinator, Trinity manages all of the Executive Director’s public engagements and ensures alignment with FULCRUM’s national and local strategies.
+As Partnerships and Engagement Manager, Trinity manages all of the Executive Director’s public engagements and ensures alignment with FULCRUM’s national and local strategies.
+She works with organizers across the country to create meaningful events that produce the greatest impact for kids.
 In addition, Trinity provides administrative support to the leadership team on matters of finance, communications, and special projects.